zhentaoshi/Econ5121A/lec_notes_ipynb/causality.md

-Unlike physical laws such as $E=mc^2$, economic phenomena can rarely be summarized by in a minimalistic manner.
+Unlike physical laws such as $E=mc^2$, economic phenomena can rarely be summarized in a minimalistic style.
+When using experiments to verify physical laws, scientists often manage to come up with smart design in which signal-to-noise ratio is so high that the small disturbances are kept at negligible level.

-Physical laws has strong signal-to-noise ratio.
-Economic laws usually do not have laboratory for experiment.
+On the contrary, economic laws do not fit a laboratory for experiment.
-Moreover, because the subject are human beings.
-Human beings are heterogeneous and hard to control.

-**example**: the boiling point of water. is affected by the purity of the water and the air pressure.
-If the water from different origins are different, it is still easy to distill and purify.
-However, humans from different culture background and family background are heterogeneous and their is no way to "purify" them to be homogenous.

-These are the difficulties that economists are faced with.
-If we control only very few factors, the signal-to-noise ratio is quite low.

-**example**: educational return.
-Demand/supply elasticity.
-Think about experimental context when we have control of price.
+What is worse, the subjects in economic studies---human beings---are heterogeneous and with many features hard to control.
+People from distinctive cultural and family background respond to the same issue differently and researchers can do little to homogenize them.
+The signal-to-noise ratio in economic laws are usually significantly lower than that of physical laws, mainly due to the lack of laboratory setting and the heterogeneous nature of the subjects

+**Example**: Educational return and the demand-supply system are two classical topics in econometrics.
+The former faces two major difficulties: (i) learning ability is hard to measure; (ii) people are different.
+The trouble plagues the second is (i) no laboratory to allow the research to move keep one side constant and only manipulate the other side; (ii) markets are different locations are also different.

-### World View
+### Thought Experiment

-About the DGP.
+The mainstream paradigm in econometrics and statistics is setting up a model, and use the data to estimate some unknown components of the model.
+The model is written with the purpose of either interpret the relationship between random variables or predict a variable of interest.
+If the purpose is interpretation, the model is viewed as a data generating process, that is, how the data is generated.

+Suppose the DGP is as simple as possible,

 Pearl argues that econometrics takes a deterministic view, and the uncontrolled part is the unobservable factors.
-If the factors are observable, there is no uncertainty in the economic law.
-In this view, the distribution of the error term is simple the weight of the unobservable factor.
+If the factors are observable, there is no uncertainty in the economic laws.
+In this view, the distribution of the error term is simply the weight of the unobservable factor.

-Also under this view, the coefficient can be directly interpreted as the "ceteris paribus" (keep all other things constant.)
-There should no qualifiers like "on average".
+Also, the coefficient can be directly interpreted as the *ceteris paribus*, which is a Latin phrase meaning "keep all other things constant."
+$$y = \beta x + u$$

+Ideally, we would like to keep all other things the same can apply different levels of treatment to the same object.
+However, this is philosophically impossible since "You cannot step into the same river twice."
+(Heraclitus, 553 BC--475 BC)
+For physical objects, it is often possible to apply various treatment levels onto the same object as long as the inner structure of the objects is little altered by the previous treatment.
+The *treatment effect* is
+$$ TE = TE(x_1, x_2) = \frac{y(x_1) - y(x_2) }{x_1-x_2}
+= \frac{ (\beta x_1 + u) - (\beta x_2 + u) }{x_1-x_2} = \beta  $$
+at two treatment levels $x_1$ and $x_2$, $x_1 \neq x_2$.
+Here we use discrete treatment for simplicity.
+If the treatment can be specified arbitrarily close, then $x_1 - x_2 \to 0$ and
+$$TE(x_1) = \frac{\partial y(x)} { \partial x } \bigg |_{x = x_1}.$$

+However, such invariance to treatment is unavailable to living things.
+A person who receives high school education cannot be reduced to a person who receives elementary school education.
+Thus in order to learn the treatment effect, we need to put different people into at least two groups: a treatment group and a control group.

 However, according to the classification of Pearl, we have to distinguish the statistical model and the causal model.
 The statistical model are functions of the observable variables.

-For physical objects, we can apply different level of treatment onto the same object.
-We push a wooden block on a slope of 45 degree, and then put it to a slope of 30 degree.
-The temporal order of the experiment does not usually cause any difficulty.

-However, the case if different from economics.
-A person who receive high-school degree cannot be later inject with junior school degree.
-An object can only receive a treatment once.
-"A person cannot step into the same river twice."

-The *treatment effect* is
-$$ \beta_1 = \frac{y(x_1) - y|(x_2) }{x_1-x_2}. $$
-When $x_1 - x_2 \to 0$, it becomes the partial effect
-$\beta_1 = \partial y(x) / \partial x$.

 When one person cannot be treated twice, two different people who received different level of treatment still have their unobservable factor out of control.